 One last thing about Greek verbs: they have seven tenses (present, imperfect, aorist, future, perfect, pluperfect, and future perfect), three voices (active, middle, and passive), and six moods (indicative, subjunctive, optative, imperative, infinitive, and participle).

 This concludes our introduction to ancient Greek.
 You now know the alphabet, a few words, and the basics of noun and verb declensions.
-If this merely whetted your appetite, don't worry; there is still much more to learn. :)
+If this merely whetted your appetite, don’t worry; there is still plenty to learn. :)

 - Chase